About Us

 2013

-The Deafening Silence is released and the Royal Society of Midwives supports by circulating to all 27,000 of its registered midwives.
+The Deafening Silence is released and the Royal Society of Midwives circulated it to 27,000 of its registered midwives.

 2014